Daci1/Restaurant-Fis/README.md

 If you managed to follow all the steps from the tutorial, you should also be able to start the application by pressing the run key to the left of the Main class.

 ### Run the project with Maven
-The project has already been setup for Maven according to the above link.

 To start and run the project use the following command:
-* `mvn javafx:run` or `./mvnw javafx:run` (run the `run` goal of the `javafx` maven plugin)

-To understand better how to set up a project using JavaFX 11+ and [Maven](https://openjfx.io/openjfx-docs/#maven), please check the [official OpenJFX documentation](https://openjfx.io/).
+* `mvn clean install`  and then press on the .jar file

 You should see an application starting, that looks like :